freesewing/markdown/dev/tutorials/pattern-design/constructing-the-neck-opening/es.md

  - We're following up with a `Path.move()` call that takes one Point as argument
  - Then, there's a `Path.curve()` call that takes 3 points as arguments

-If you've read about [FreeSewing's basic concepts](/concepts) you will have learned that paths always start with a `move()` operation.
+If you've read through [the high-level overview of FreeSewing](/guides/overview/) you will have learned that paths always start with a `move()` operation.
 In this case, we moved to our `right` points.

 From there, we drew a Bezier curve to our `bottom` point by using `rightCp1` and `bottomCp2` as control points.